Spatchcock Smoked Chicken: No More Rubbery Skin

 The Problem with Whole Birds

-Smoking a whole chicken traditionally is fraught with issues.
-By the time the dark meat in the thighs reaches a safe and tender temperature (175°F), the delicate white meat in the breast is often overcooked and dry.
-Furthermore, “Low and Slow” cooking temperatures do not render chicken fat effectively, resulting in skin that is rubbery and inedible.
+Smoking a whole chicken traditionally has its issues.
+By the time the dark meat in the thighs reaches a safe and tender temperature (175°F), the white meat in the breast is often overcooked and dry.
+Furthermore, “Low and Slow” cooking temperatures do not render chicken fat well.
+This results in skin that is rubbery and inedible.

 The solution is geometry: The Spatchcock.